Ordering-disordering dynamics of the $q$-voter model under random external bias: Model Description

+In our formulation, the independence $p$ is the frequency individuals ignore local peer composition and update from an exogenous cue; the bias $s$ measures that cue’s directional strength toward $+1$ (and $1-s$ toward $-1$).
+When $s=\tfrac{1}{2}$, the cue is unbiased and behaves as symmetric noise.
+For $s\neq\tfrac{1}{2}$, it induces a drift analogous to an external field in the Ising model~\cite{brush1967history}.
+Socially, $p$ captures reliance on institutional guidance, mass media, or stable priors under mixed local signals~\cite{cohen2003party,druckman2013elite}, whereas the conformity branch activates only under strong local consensus (unanimous $q$-panel), echoing unanimity effects and social-impact theory~\cite{latane1981psychology}.
+If the panel is non-unanimous, the agent maintains the status quo.
+Typical instances include organizational adherence, consumer adoption, and political choice when external cues substitute for local consensus~\cite{chevalier2006effect, bavel2020using}.
+The unanimity requirement aligns with threshold and complex-contagion mechanisms requiring multiple simultaneous reinforcements~\cite{centola2007complex}.

 This formulation allows us to investigate how the interplay between group conformity, individual independence, and external fields shapes the collective behavior of the system.
 Two external fields, one favoring the opinion $+1$ with the relative strength $s$ and another favoring the opinion $ -1$ with the relative strength $1-s$, can prevent the system from reaching consensus.
 If one external field exists, i.e., $s = 0$ or $s = 1$, the system always reaches a fully ordered state, with all agents sharing the same opinion.